KhronosGroup/Vulkan-ValidationLayers/docs/gpu_dump.md

 # Options

-There is currently a `VK_LAYER_GPU_DUMP_TO_STDOUT` option to allow printing directly to `stdout` incase you don't want to use the debug callback.
+There is currently a `VK_LAYER_GPU_DUMP_TO_STDOUT` option to allow printing directly to `stdout` in case you don't want to use the debug callback.

-We are very happy to hear from people of additional options they feel would be helpful!
+We are very happy to hear about additional options people feel would be helpful!

 # Example